-The purpose of this agenda item is for the Planning Commission to discuss and consider adoption of a resolution recommending to the City Council approval of the proposed General Plan Element Amendment (the 2021-2029 Housing Element Update, HEU).
-City staff will lead the Commission through a review and discussion of the HEU.
+The purpose of this agenda item is for the City Council to discuss and consider adoption of a resolution approving the proposed General Plan Element Amendment (the 2021-2029 Housing Element Update, HEU).
+City staff will lead the Council through a review and discussion of the HEU.
 Further information can be found online at: